Monotone comparative statics for submodular functions, with an application to aggregated deferred acceptance: Monotone comparative statics

 To summarize, Topkis' theorem consists in saying that if $\varphi$ and $\varphi^{\prime}$ satisfy supermodularity and increasing differences, then $ \arg \max \varphi \leq _{P} \arg \max \varphi ^{\prime }$, that is, the corresponding $\arg\max$ are ordered by Veinott's strong set order.

+\textbf{Our result in a nutshell}.
 Coming back to our problem of finding monotone comparative statics in problem~(\ref{the-problem}), we notice that the latter problem consists of \emph{minimizing} (instead of maximizing) a supermodular function.
-Actually, the function to minimize $\psi$ is more than supermodular: it is such that its convex conjugate $\psi ^{\ast } $ is submodular.
+Actually, the function to minimize $\psi$ satisfies a stronger property than mere supermodularity: it is such that its convex conjugate $\psi^{\ast } $ is submodular.
 Thus, a natural order on the $\psi $'s is induced by the $P$ -order on the $\psi ^{\ast }$'s.
-We define
+We define this as the \emph{$Q$-order}, namely